 Whenever we think of happiness synonyms a few words instantly pop up in mind: joy, peace, pleasure, and bliss.

 One reason behind this is that these are the most common words to describe happiness.
 Another more significant reason is that these four also sum up the whole spectrum of feelings and emotions that we experience as happiness.

-The happiness spectrum starts from the simple day to day pleasures, then proceeds towards peace, joy, and bliss.
+The happiness spectrum starts from the simple day-to-day pleasures, then proceeds toward peace, joy, and bliss.

 All the other synonyms of happiness fall under these four categories (or umbrellas).

 - Peace.
 Contentment, satisfaction, and contentedness can be put under the umbrella of peace.

 - Joy.
 Cheerfulness, glee, cheeriness, joviality, gaiety, jollity, jolliness, well-being, blitheness, carefreeness, blessedness, mirth, and gladness can be considered under the umbrella of joy.

 - Pleasure.
 Gratification, relish, prosperity, excitement, merriment, playfulness, amusement, and enjoyment are felt as pleasurable.

 - Bliss.
 Revel, delight, jubilation, elation, rapture, ecstasy, exuberance, euphoria, etc. will be under bliss.

 Now, can you see the differences among these criteria?
 But which among these synonyms is the highest state of happiness?